Zygar/paged-media-test/src/chapters/acknowledgments.md

 ---
-slug: "acknowledgements"
+slug: "introduction"
-title: "Acknowledgements"
+title: "Introduction"
 author: "COOK Alliance"
+description: "Intro placeholder"
+excerpt: "What do we need this for "
 nextTitle: "Model Legislation"
 nextSlug: "/model-legislation"
 prevTitle: "Home"
 prevSlug: "/"
+hasPdf: "false"
 ---

-# Acknowledgements:
+## Acknowledgements
 This report was written by Liz Allen, Matthew Jorgensen, and Peter Ruddock of the COOK Alliance.

 This document represents the best thinking of many lawyers, public health officials, and home cooks.
 It would not have been possible without the help of: